2026-06-05

 The simulated risk check

 The consumer does real work: three table lookups (positions by symbol, limits by client, velocity by client), position delta arithmetic, limit checks, and a velocity-window update.
-All tables are sized to fit in L1d (~34 KB total).
+All tables total ~34 KB — sized to sit within L1d plus a slice of L2 rather than strictly inside the 32 KB L1d.
 The calibrated consumer work weight is approximately 200 ns wall-clock — enough to make allocator differences visible in the latency distribution without making the consumer the dominant bottleneck.

 Background heap pressure